Rotationally-continuous operators on the Fock space: Rotationally-continuous operators on the Fock space

 Recall that for $n \in \mathbb N$ the Fej\'{e}r kernel $F_n(\zeta)$ is defined by

 As is well-known, the Fej\'{e}r kernel acts as an approximate identity on $C(\mathbb T)$: For any $f \in C(\mathbb T)$ we have, with convergence in uniform norm:

 See, for example, \cite[Theorem 5.2]{Stein_Shakarchi} for a proof of this.
 As a consequence, it is easily verified that convolution by the Fej\'{e}r kernel also acts as an approximate identity of $L^1(\mathbb T)$.
-Further important properties of the Fej\'{e}r kernel are that it's positive and normalized:
+Further important properties of the Fej\'{e}r kernel are that it is positive and normalized:

 \begin{lem} For $A \in C_R(F_t^2)$ we have